SWKS COVID-19 UPDATE Area sees isolated new COVID cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw nine new positive confirmed additional cases, with an overall total to 5,796 as of Wednesday.
-Seward County added two positive case to its total of 3,881.
-Gray County increased by eight cases as of Wednesday for an overall total of 614 while Morton County added one case for a total of 271.
-Scott and Stanton Counties each added one case for totals of 605 and 187. respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Ford County saw nine new positive confirmed additional cases, with an overall total to 5,805 as of Friday.
+Seward County added zero positive case to its total of 3,881.
+Grant and Gray Counties each increased by two cases as of Friday overall totals of 951 and 616, respectively.
+Hamilton and Kearny Counties added one case each for totals of 211 and 573, respectively.
+Stanton and Stevens Counties also added one case each for totals of 188 and 560, respectively.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Finney - 6,118